Best Overall Jogging Stroller

 We used each jogging stroller extensively over a two month testing period, both for running and in day-to-day use.
 In addition to our everyday testing process, we were joined by running expert, Carrie Vickers, in our analysis of each product.
 More information on our testing process can be found in How We Tested.

 Ratings and insights on the jogging products include analysis of run-ability from our running expert, Carrie Vickers.
-Carrie is a mother of four and a professional running biomechanics consultant, as well as a national-class runner.
+Carrie is a mother of three and a professional running biomechanics consultant, as well as a national-class runner.